-Students must complete 240 hours of clinical education.
+Students must complete a minimum of 240 hours of clinical education.
 The requirement of clinical education is considered necessary to complete the competencies for eligibility to take the American Registry of Radiologic Technologists Post-Primary Certification Examination.

 No-Call/No-Show